hermixy/GalileoGen2GPIO/README.md

     if (gpio_write_pin(30, "0"))
         err_exit();
 ```
-You will find the same code for GPIO 46 and GPIO 7.
+You will find the same code for GPIO 46 and GPIO 7 in main.c.

-### Step 3 - Let's blink
+### Step 3 - Let's Blink

 Finally, GPIO 7 is the signal that actually connects to IO13 and the LED on the Galileo board.
 By repetively calling gpio_write_pin() with some delay in between we get the blinking LED: